 Britain’s power system has changed dramatically over the last five years, with carbon emissions halving and the share of coal generation falling from 36% to just 3%.
 One kWh of electricity in Britain is now contains 204 grams of CO2, less than the carbon released from burning one kWh of petrol.
 An electric vehicle can drive up to four times further on 1 kWh than a petrol or diesel car could, because electric motors are so much more efficient.

-The charts below look at three categories of vehicle – small hatchbacks, luxury saloons and SUVs, and small commercial vans.
+The charts above look at three categories of vehicle – small hatchbacks, luxury saloons and SUVs, and small commercial vans.
 Each chart shows how the carbon emissions from an electric vehicle have fallen over the past decade, and how they are expected to continue falling in the years to come.
 The charts consider changes to the electricity generation mix used for recharging, and a gradual reduction in emissions from battery manufacture as the electricity mix changes in other countries.

 The range in direct emissions from recharging (the dark blue bands) covers the main EV models currently on sale in each segment, and variants on each model available.
 The top of each band (highest emissions) shows the least efficient EV model, the bottom of each band (lowest emissions) shows the most efficient.
 In the forecast, these bands also include the range of emissions factors for electricity production coming from National Grid’s scenarios.